OER Regional Agenda for the South-Mediterranean Universities: Open Revision

 The aim of this OER Regional Agenda is to become the starting point for the development of both policies and roadmaps at institutional level, and it will inform the training of trainers component of the OpenMed project.
 Key definitions of terms used in this document are available here.

-Comments are welcome in both English and French, until the 30th of April 2017.
+Comments are welcome in both English and French.

 The Agenda will be also presented during the Open Education Week 2017 and it will be available on the OpenMed website for comments until the 30th of April.